 Hotel de Ville is the Paris City Hall.
-Located in the Le Marais district, it is a a 19th century monumental replica of the 15th century original city hall, 19th century Hotel de Ville is the heart of the administrative power in the City of Lights.
+Located in the Le Marais district, it is a a 19th century monumental replica of the 15th century original city hall.
+Hotel de Ville is at the heart of the administrative power in the City of Lights.
 Paris monuments.

 The Hotel de Ville (Paris City Hall) has been the heart of political and social life in the city since 1357.